E-Freid/IvoryWebScrapper/README.md

 1. performence improvent: at this moment, the program works as expected, however it can be slow at times. this is why performence improvment is the top priority
 2. some kind of starting menu: a menu at the start of the program, where users can use inputs to filter out some deals

-## DISCLAMER: I used to work at Ivory, and I am no longer employed there.
-This project was created for educational purposes only.
+## DISCLAMER: This project was created for educational purposes only.
 Do not use this program for malicious purposes.
 I *DO NOT* take any responsibility for wrongful use of this program.
+Ivory's website forbiddes the use of spiders\bots on the site. use at your own risk and responsibility.